intel-analytics/ipex-llm/python/llm/example/NPU/HF-Transformers-AutoModels/LLM/Save-Load/README.md

 In the example [generate.py](./generate.py), we show a basic use case of saving/loading model in low-bit optimizations to predict the next N tokens using `generate()` API.

 ## 0. Prerequisites
-For `ipex-llm` NPU support, please refer to [Quick Start](../../../../../../../docs/mddocs/Quickstart/npu_quickstart.md#install-prerequisites) for details about the required preparations.
+For `ipex-llm` NPU support, please refer to [Quickstart](../../../../../../../docs/mddocs/Quickstart/npu_quickstart.md#install-prerequisites) for details about the required preparations.

 ## 1. Install & Runtime Configurations
 ### 1.1 Installation on Windows